 Intern in Costa Rica with Intern Abroad HQ, the leader in impactful short-term internships.
-Programs are available from two weeks in the areas of Environmental Conservation, Animal & Veterinary Care, Women’s Empowerment, Special Needs & Childcare, Health & Medical, and Teaching English & Education.
+Programs are available from two weeks in the areas of Environmental Conservation, Women’s Education, and Special Education.
+From a minimum duration requirement of just four weeks, other internships are also available in the fields of Healthcare, Physiotherapy, Veterinary, Media and Advertising, Microfinance, and Civil Engineering.